sumn2u/learn-javascript/en/browser-object-model-bom/README.md

 # Browser Object Model (BOM)

-The browser object model lets us interact with the browser window. `window` object represents the browser's window and is supported by all browsers.
+The browser object model lets us interact with the browser window.
+The `window` object represents the browser's window and is supported by all browsers.

 Object `window` is the default object for a browser, so we can specify `window` or call directly all the functions.